 For example, Machine Gun Kelly has a private Facebook group that only his fans can get into.

 In this group:

 You don’t have to do the exact same thing, but you still need to build a community.
-A community can be built on social media, your music website, forums, and more

-- Attending their live event
+- Attending their events

 - Purchasing their items (music, merch, etc.)

 - Promoting a song, video, and etc. online with a comment showing love